natalieduerr/cinefile/README.md

 # Cinefile
 An app to locally store films that you have watched

+## File structure
+### node_modules
+Contains the React dependencies we used to build Cinefile.

+### public
+Contains static assets (ex. images) used on the front-end.

+### src
+Contains React components and files used to build the site.

+### sql
+Contains dump of our database.

+### `index.js`
+Contains the code to connect to the local instance of the database and all API calls that the front-end utilizes.

 ## What to know before running
 1. If you don't already have it, [install npm](https://www.npmjs.com/get-npm).
    * You can check if you have npm on your machine by running `npm -v`
 2. Our application is NOT responsive, please run on a 1024px screen or larger

 ## How to install
 1. Open films.sql and run it!